The following JDKs are installed:

 The following tools are preinstalled in our virtual machine.
 You can add them to your setup or test commands to start your build:

-Scala , Clojure, Groovy and other JVM based languages should be running fine on our systems as well.
-Let us know if you find something that doesn’t work as expected
+Scala , Clojure, Groovy and other JVM based languages should run without issue on Codeship, as well.
+Let us know if you find something that doesn’t work as expected.

 Codeship automatically caches the